 Based on a previous Gartner report and Oracle’s connection to serving the retail industry, Lakshmi KP, Director of Business Engineering at Object Edge, had this to share in her article Digital Transformation in Retail:

 - The journey has begun – Retail has already embarked on its digital transformation journey.
 There are innovations taking place both for “engaging customers” and “optimizing operations”, across all the strategic technology trends.
+One thing that is integral is using a web hosting service that meets the need of your website.
+Somewhere like https://www.hostiserver.com/ could be helpful, as you don’t want poor web hosting to hold you back.

 - Digital isn’t just “online”– The term “digital” doesn’t necessarily mean “online” commerce for retail.
 A significant number of innovations are occurring towards improving the in-store experience of the customer and optimizing the in-store operations.
+Customer Relationship management is helping lead this surge.
+That is why implementing a low code platform is so valuable.

 - All are welcome– The innovations are occurring across the spectrum – from making it easier for the customer to shop, to improving the fulfillment process, to getting more visibility into the supply chain.
 So there is something out there for all retailers to aspire for, irrespective of their scale or nature of the business.